axone-protocol/docs/docs/whitepaper/token-model.md

 [SHEME]

 The KNOW valuation of curation shares is determined by the bonding curve and can be volatile.
 It is possible to suffer big losses (or make big gains).
-Signaling early means you put in less KNOW for each share.
+Signaling early means each share costs less KNOW.
 By extension, this means you earn more Curator royalties/KNOW than later Curators for the same item.

 <br/>